Dig Out Your Soul Tour

 The Dig Out Your Soul Tour was a concert tour by English rock band Oasis to support their album Dig Out Your Soul.
 The tour started in Seattle, Washington, at the WaMu Theater on 26 August 2008 and was planned to continue until 30 August 2009, when they were scheduled to play their final tour show at the I-Day Festival in Milan, Italy.

 On 28 August 2009, after a fight backstage between the Gallaghers, their manager announced the cancellation of their concert at the Rock en Seine festival near Paris just minutes before it was set to begin.
 Noel Gallagher released a statement on the band's website two hours later that signalled the end of both the tour and the band: "It's with some sadness and a great relief to tell you that I quit Oasis tonight.
 People would write and say what they liked, but I could not continue working with Liam for a day longer.
 Apologies to everyone who bought tickets for the Paris, Konstanz, and Milan shows."

-This tour would be Oasis's last until they announced their reunion tour in August 2024, almost 15 years to the day after the band split up.
+This tour would be Oasis's last until they announced their reunion tour in August 2024, almost 15 years to the day after the band split up, and remains the band's last in promotion of a studio album after Noel ruled out new music in a 2026 talkSPORT interview.